soulwing/cas-extension/README.md

 The CAS deployment descriptor can be an empty file (or an empty root element), indicating that CAS authentication should be enabled using the profile named *default*.

-In addition to CAS deployment descriptor, the application must specify the appropriate CAS-enabled security domain in the `/WEB-INF/jboss-web.xml` deployment descriptor.
+In addition to the CAS deployment descriptor, the application must specify the appropriate CAS-enabled security domain in the `/WEB-INF/jboss-web.xml` deployment descriptor.